FEATURED EVENTS 2022

 St. Michael’s Episcopal Church

-140 N Warren St
+140 N. Warren St.

 Stop in for a tour and talk revealing how this site was pivotal to the Battle of Trenton, what happened to the cannons under the poplars, catacombs under the church, as well as the grave of David Brearley, founder of the Electoral College and signer of the Constitution.
-For details, click link in event title.

-Wednesday Dec 28
+Wednesday Dec 27

 NJ State House Tours